bgzolab/template/README.md

-# Export your data into Obsidian
+# Export all your data into Obsidian

+Your data is your asset, you should own it.
+This tool helps you export your data from various platforms into markdown files that can be easily imported and managed by Obsidian.

 ## Roadmap